BestAnonymous/Rules/README.md

   This folder is used to store rules for Clash.

-- QuantumultX

-  This folder is used to store rules for QuantumultX.

 - subconverter

   This folder is used to store rules for subconverter.